Heather Hovermale, Acting Commonwealth's Attorney

 Q. Can I talk to a Commonwealth's Attorney about my criminal charges?

-A. If you have an attorney representing you, then VA Ethical Rules do not permit prosecutors to discuss criminal charges with a defendant.
-However, if you are not represented, then you can discuss your case with the prosecuting attorney.
+A. If you are a defendant (a person charged with a crime) and you a represented by an attorney, the Virginia Ethical Rules prohibit prosecutors from discussing criminal charges with you.
+However, if you are a defendant who is not represented by an attorney, then you can discuss your case with the prosecuting attorney.

 Q. Can the Commonwealth's Attorney give me advice about my divorce, child custody battle or an estate issue?

-A. No, the Commonwealth's Attorney represents the Commonwealth of Virginia by prosecuting criminal matters.
-Contact VA Lawyer Referral Service with the State Bar at 804-775-0808.
+A. No. The Commonwealth's Attorney represents the Commonwealth of Virginia by prosecuting criminal matters.
+You may wish to contact the VA Lawyer Referral Service with the State Bar at 804-775-0808.

-Q. I want to press charges against someone, or I think I may have been criminally wronged, can the Commonwealth's Attorney help me?
+Q. I want to press charges against someone, or I think I may have been a victim of a crime.
+Can the Commonwealth's Attorney help me?

-A. All potential criminal matter should be thoroughly investigated by the Police Department.
-Contact the non-emergency number (540-662-4131) to be referred to an officer who can obtain all the evidence.
+A. All potential criminal matters should be thoroughly investigated by the Winchester Police Department.
+Please call the non-emergency number (540-662-4131) to be referred to an officer.

-A. No. Please start by completing the appropriate petition with the Winchester Circuit Court Clerk's Office (city residents only).
-Those petitions and other civil forms can be found online.
-After the petition is filed, you or your lawyer may contact the Commonwealth's Attorney to schedule your hearing.
+A. No. Please contact a private attorney or file a petition with the Winchester Circuit Court Clerk’s office on your own.
+Those petitions and other civil forms can be found at http://www.courts.state.va.us/forms/circuit/home.html.
+After the petition is filed, a court date will be set for your hearing by the clerk.